harness/developer-hub/docs/chaos-engineering/chaos-faults/aws/lambda-update-function-timeout.md

 ## Introduction

-- It causes the timeout of a lambda function to be updated to a specified value for a certain chaos duration.
+- It modifies the timeout value for a function, causing it to fail fast.
+This helps in verifying the handling mechanism for function failures and also helps determine the correct/min. timeout value for the function.

-- It checks the performance of the application/service running with a new timeout and also helps to determine a safe overall timeout value for the function.
+- It helps to checks the performance of the running lambda application at different timeout values.

 :::tip Fault execution flow chart
 ![Lambda Update Function Timeout](./static/images/lambda-update-function-timeout.png)